-Students should come to this class prepared for rigorous reading and writing.
+Students should come to this class prepared for intensive reading and writing.
 Grades will be based on the quality of the writing, ability to critique and participate in class discussions, and on formal presentations.
-Your final grade will consist of an evaluation of all the work you do in the course, including your attendance, participation, presentations and the degree of improvement you make.
+Your final grade will consist of an evaluation of all the work you hand in.
+Your attendance, participation, and the degree of improvement you make will figure into your final mark.
 You are expected to attend and to contribute to class discussion.
 Below is a breakdown of how the final grade is determined.
 You will be given feedback throughout the year, and you may not skip any component of the grade requirements.

-Writing Component of Final Grade (60%)
+Writing Component of Final Grade (70%)